Buying a home? Here’s what to expect at the closing

 - Title company representative, who provides written evidence of the ownership of the property

-- Home seller
+- Home seller or their representative

 - Seller’s real estate agent